 Eventually Hawthorne escaped her troubles and followed her dreams, moving to California to pursue a career in the arts.
 She instantly began modeling and started shooting with some of Southern California’s finest fashion photographers.
 But it was when she began to explore the other side of the lens, working as an assistant photographer, that she found her passion for the craft.
 Her confidence and self-esteem returned with a vengeance, motivating her to push herself to the next level: creating A Walking Virtue.

-A Walking Virtue is a collective of young artistic women from Los Angeles, CA, who cultivate healthy relationships among young women through sisterhood and creativity.
+A Walking Virtue is a creative studio that empowers women with tools to advance and sustain their artisanal product lines through photography and brand strategy.
 In her spare time, founder, Latoya Hawthorne speaks on violence prevention in schools.
 She empowers young women to build healthy relationships with one another through the arts.
 By sharing her skills and experiences, she hopes to inspire young women as others have inspired her.
 Latoya obtained her Bachelor of Arts degrees in Communication Studies in 2015.
 Latoya has hopes to travel and help under-served women launch businesses in countries around the world.
 She spends her leisure time visiting new restaurants, modeling, sewing and volunteering at performing arts schools with at-risk teens.
 Latoya is a member of the American Art Therapy Association.
 She still resides in California and is currently writing her memoir on overcoming domestic violence, low self-esteem and drug abuse.

 Kerry-Ann Ellington, Co-Founder